Protests against responses to the COVID-19 pandemic: Zimbabwe

 Three young, female opposition activists were reported missing following a protest in Harare, Zimbabwe, over COVID-19 lockdown measures on 15 May 2020.
 They were later treated at a hospital after asserting they had been abducted and sexually abused by suspected state security agents.

 Asia

 China (mainland)

 Small shop owners protested the continuation of rent charges outside of the Grand Ocean Department Store in Wuhan, chanting "Exempt rental for a year, or refund the lease".
 Videos from the demonstration were posted in the social media platform Sina Weibo but quickly censored.
 A woman was arrested and facing criminal charges after attempting to rally about 100 people to protest the poor management and overpriced provisions during the lockdown.
 She was charged with "picking quarrels and provoking trouble", an offense normally used to detain dissidents and social activists.

-In 2022, public protests and marches began in cities such as Ürümqi and Guangzhou in response to the continued zero-COVID policy of the Chinese government.
-In Shanghai, hundreds chanted "Step down, Xi Jinping!
+In 2022, public protests and marches began in cities such as Ürümqi and Guangzhou in response to the continued zero-COVID policy of the Chinese Communist Party under general secretaryship of Xi Jinping.
+In Shanghai, some protesters among hundreds had chanted "Step down, Xi Jinping!
 Step down, Communist Party!"